oracle/macaron/docs/source/pages/tutorials/generate_verification_summary_attestation.rst

 .. note::

-    At the moment, this feature only supports a limited number of artifact types and provenance types.
+    At the moment, this feature only supports a limited number of artifact and provenance types.
 Please refer to the :ref:`notes-on-using-the-feature` section for more information.

 --------